Healthdirect Free Australian health advice you can count on.

 • Bowel cancer can be cured if it's found early.

-• An immunochemical faecal occult blood test (iFOBT) is a type of bowel cancer screening test.
+• A faecal occult blood test (FOBT, or 'poo test') is a type of bowel cancer screening test.

 Why is bowel cancer screening important?

-Who can get a free bowel screening test?
+Who can get a free bowel screening test kit?

-If you are eligible and aged between 50 to 74 years, you will continue to receive a bowel cancer screening kit in the mail every 2 years.
+• If you are aged 50 to 74 years, you will receive a bowel cancer screening kit in the mail every 2 years.

-A test kit has all the instructions you need.
-It also has a reply-paid envelope so you can send back your poo samples.
+The test kit has all the instructions you need.
+It also has a reply-paid envelope so you can send in your poo samples.
 Your test results are sent to you and your doctor.
-You can do the test in private at home.
+You can do the test in private, at home.

 Frequently asked questions